Equity release customer story – Difference to lives

 Dipping into some of the money tied up in the family home gave Chris and her husband the freedom to refresh the home they loved, with full backing from their daughter.

-There are all sorts of reasons people over 55 choose to release funds from the value of their home.
+There are all sorts of reasons people aged 55 and over choose to release money from the value of their home.
 It’s known as equity release (because you’re releasing equity from your home).
 The type we offer is called a lifetime mortgage.

-It’s a long-term loan you can take out against your home after you turn 55.
-There are no monthly repayments, although interest builds up as long as you have the loan.
+It’s a long-term loan you can take out against your home any time after you turn 55.
+There are no monthly repayments, although interest builds up for as long as you have the mortgage and is charged on the total amount borrowed and the interest already added.
+This quickly increases the amount you owe.
 The total amount you owe is usually repaid from the sale of your home when you (and your partner, if equity release is taken out jointly) pass away or need long-term care, subject to our terms and conditions.
 Taking a lifetime mortgage will reduce the amount of inheritance you can leave, and may affect your tax position and eligibility for certain means tested benefits.

 Chris took out a lifetime mortgage with us to give her home a long overdue refresh.
 She and her daughter, Sally, spoke to us about how they found out about our equity release, and the impact it’s had.